Read and report vaccine reactions, harassment and failures.

 Prevnar 13 is a 13-valent Pneumococcal Conjugate Vaccine containing Streptococcus pneumoniae serotypes 1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, and 23F, each individually linked to non-toxic diphtheria CRM197 protein.
 Serotypes are each grown in a soy peptone broth and each polysaccharide is purified.
 Each polysaccharide is then chemically activated to make saccharide and linked to the Diphtheria CRM197 protein to form the glycoconjugate.
 CRM197, a nontoxic variant of diphtheria toxin, is isolated from cultures of Corynebacterium diphtheria strain C7 which has been grown in a yeast extract and casamino acids based medium or in a chemically-defined medium.
 CRM197 and each glycoconjugate is then purified and the individual glycoconjugates are joined to make Prevnar 13.
 Each 0.5ml dose of Prevnar 13 contains approximately 2.2 μg of Streptococcus pneumoniae serotypes 1, 3, 4, 5, 6A, 7F, 9V, 14, 18C, 19A, 19F, 23F saccharides, 4.4 μg of 6B saccharides, 34 μg CRM197 carrier protein, 295 μg succinate buffer, 100 μg polysorbate 80, and 125 μg aluminum as aluminum phosphate adjuvant.

-PNEUMOVAX23 is approved for use in adults 50 years of age or older and in children 2 and older who are at increased risk for pneumococcal disease.
+PNEUMOVAX23 is approved for use in adults 50 years of age or older and in children two and older who are at increased risk for pneumococcal disease.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Pneumococcal and the Pneumococcal vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.

 A third trial which involved a similar pneumococcal vaccine was reported by investigators to decrease pneumonia rates by 25 to 50 percent and death rates by 40 to 50 percent.
-Sir Almroth Knight, the primary researcher involved in the first 3 clinical trials, however, paid no attention to the strains of pneumonia used within the vaccines, making the overall effectiveness of pneumococcal vaccination difficult to determine.
+Sir Almroth Knight, the primary researcher involved in the first three clinical trials, however, didn’t document the strains of pneumonia used within the vaccines, making the overall effectiveness of pneumococcal vaccination difficult to determine.

 Sir F. Spencer Lister, a protégé of Sir Almroth Knight, expanded on Knight’s earlier work by developing a system to identify and type different strains of pneumococcal.
 Lister noted the presence of unique pneumococcal strains not found in North America and Europe.

 In 1914, Lister developed the first whole-cell pneumococcal vaccine containing three specific strains of S. pneumoniae, now known as serotypes 1, 2, and 5.
-Lister’s vaccine trials involved the administration of 3 vaccine doses given 1 week apart to miners working at 3 different South African mines.
-All 3 mines experienced a decrease in pneumococcal morbidity and mortality in the six to twelve month period of observation post-vaccination.
+Lister’s vaccine trials involved the administration of three vaccine doses given one week apart to miners working at three different South African mines.
+All three mines experienced a decrease in pneumococcal morbidity and mortality in the six to twelve-month period of observation post-vaccination.

-During the First World War, 2 U.S. military bases began pneumococcal vaccination campaigns and troops were vaccinated with a pneumococcal vaccine containing strains 1, 2, and 3.
-Vaccination was found to reduce the rates of pneumonia caused by the strains specific to the vaccine but vaccine recipients were studied for a period of only 2 to 3 months and the long-term effectiveness of the vaccine was never determined.
+During the First World War, two U.S. military bases began pneumococcal vaccination campaigns and troops were vaccinated with a pneumococcal vaccine containing strains 1, 2, and 3.
+Vaccination was found to reduce the rates of pneumonia caused by the strains specific to the vaccine but vaccine recipients were studied for a period of only two to three months and the long-term effectiveness of the vaccine was never determined.

 In 1937, a polysaccharide vaccine containing pneumococcal strain (serotype) 1 was used during a pneumonia outbreak at an adult psychiatric hospital.
 This trial reported that the vaccine significantly decreased pneumonia rates.